OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 #### Message composed in a window

-If a message is being composed in a separate window, such as a new message, and a user navigates away from it after they select **Send**, the Smart Alerts add-in will continue to process the message in the background.
+Starting in Version 2402 (Build 17310.10000), if a message is being composed in a separate window, such as a new message, and a user navigates away from it after they select **Send**, the Smart Alerts add-in will continue to process the message in the background.
 If additional actions are needed before the message can be sent, the appropriate Smart Alerts dialog is shown to the user (see [Available send mode options](#available-send-mode-options)).

 #### Message composed in the Reading Pane

-If a reply, forward, or existing draft is being composed in the Outlook Reading Pane, and a user navigates away from it after they select **Send**, a dialog with options is shown to the user.
+Starting in Version 2402 (Build 17310.10000), if a reply, forward, or existing draft is being composed in the Outlook Reading Pane, and a user navigates away from it after they select **Send**, a dialog with options is shown to the user.
 The options available depend on the [send mode option](#available-send-mode-options) implemented by the add-in.

 If the **prompt user** send mode option is implemented, the following options are shown.